DaBluePiano/sidneys-notes/content/04 Templates/Template for General Knowledge.md

 ## Brief Biography

-## Sources of Infeluence
+## Sources of Influence

-## Impact upon late generations of composers and repertoire output
+## Impact upon Late Generations of Composers and Repertoire Output

 # Historical and Stylistic Context

-## How this work relates to the period (Characteristics)
+## How This Work Relates to the Period (Characteristics)

 ## Compositional Style